mietek/research/src/mi/Selinger1992.lagda.md

 -- 4.3. category of simultaneous substitutions of derivations

-module Section-4-3 (funext : Funext) where
+module Section-4-3 where
+  open GAN
-  open Section-4-0 funext
+  open ⊆GAN

-  pshren : ∀ {Þ k} → Fm k → Presheaf cat⊇ lzero
+  pshren : ∀ {Þ k} → Fm k → Presheaf cat⊇ 0ℓ
   pshren {Þ} A = record
       { ƒObj = λ Γ → Þ / Γ ⊢ A
       ; ƒ    = ren